eProsima/all-docs/source/docindex.rst

 *eProsima Integration Service* is a library based on `eProsima Fast DDS`_ for creating parameterized communication bridges between different systems, services, and protocols.
-It is also able to perform transformations over the over the messages such as customized routing and mapping.
+It is also able to perform transformations over the messages such as customized routing and mapping.

 ------------------------------------------------------------------------------------------------------------------------